TTP

 1. The con man often begins his chat with "I just got off from work in [nearby hotel]."
 This is to convince you that he knows and is friendly with foreign visitors.

-2. He will suggest that you go for a drink not to just any bar but "to a place I know."
-He will insist on going to a particular bar that's in on the scam.
+2. He will suggest that you go for a drink not to just any bar but “to a place I know.”
+At first he may take you to one or two normal places, perhaps for tea or coffee, but eventually he will insist on going by taxi to a particular bar/nightclub that’s in on the scam.

 3. Your conversation will not seem normal.
 You may ask a question about Turkey, and he will say something on another topic entirely.
 In fact, he's following a script to lead you to the point of agreeing to go have a drink (and be robbed).